jonlaing/effex/REACT-MIGRATION.md

 ### Better Async

 React's Suspense requires experimental features for data fetching, and error handling is separate from loading states.
-In Effect UI, it's unified:
+In Effex, it's unified:

 ```ts
 Suspense({